-In Prayers and Proverbs, Israel Birch draws upon images of water from karakia and whakataukī to create a body of work through which multiple, hidden narratives flow.
+In Prayers and Proverbs, Israel Tangaroa Birch draws upon images of water from karakia and whakataukī to create a body of work through which multiple, hidden narratives flow.
 Water is life’s blood and represents a life’s journey.
 It takes on many varied forms and characteristics; it can bring forth or destroy life.
 Correspondingly, the works are rich with shifting perspectives and fragments of stories to be pieced together.

 Birch’s blending of visual and textual imagery is beautifully expressed in Whakataka Te Hau (2017).
 Red is not normally a colour associated with water, but the artist’s refined use of form and pattern marries with the sophisticated nuances of metaphor seen in the karakia he references.